MLflow LLM Evaluation

 set_deployments_target("databricks")

-llama2_answer_similarity = mlflow.metrics.genai.answer_similarity(
+llama3_answer_similarity = mlflow.metrics.genai.answer_similarity(

 )

-Creating Custom LLM-evaluation Metrics
+Creating Custom LLM-as-a-Judge Metrics

 • name: the name of your custom metric.